Before you begin

-- If you plan to stop using your old computer, deauthorize it by choosing Store > Deauthorize This Computer from the iTunes menu bar.
+- If you plan to stop using or give away your old computer, deauthorize it first.

 - If you used iTunes on your old computer to back up your iOS device, back up your devices on your new computer or manually transfer the backups from your old computer.
 Learn more about creating and deleting iPhone, iPad, or iPod touch backups in iTunes.